 As you ascend higher, you’ll encounter Tibetan communities.
 These people have lived in the region for centuries, preserving their distinct Tibetan Buddhist culture.
 The influence is evident in the monasteries, prayer flags, and the mani walls that you’ll pass along the way.
 The Tibetan influence also extends to the local dialect, clothing, and festivals.
 As you trek, you might hear the sound of monks chanting or catch a glimpse of a religious ceremony, offering a deep sense of peace and spirituality.

-Manaslu Circuit Versus Annapurna Circuit
+Manaslu Circuit versus Annapurna Circuit

 Both the Manaslu Circuit and the Annapurna Circuit are iconic Nepal trekking routes, but they offer different experiences.
 The Manaslu Circuit is known for its remoteness and fewer trekkers, making it ideal for those seeking solitude and a more authentic experience.